Pharmacy, a pivotal field in healthcare, is the art and science of preparing and dispensing medications, ensuring their safe and effective use.

 2) Who earns more, B Pharm or D Pharm?

-On average, B Pharm graduates tend to earn more than D Pharm graduates in India, with salaries for B Pharm being in the range of Rs.300,000-500,000 per annum compared to Rs.150,000-250,000 per annum for D Pharm.
+On average, B Pharm graduates tend to earn more than D Pharm graduates in India, with salaries for B Pharm being in the range of Rs.
+300,000-500,000 per annum compared to Rs.
+150,000-250,000 per annum for D Pharm.

-3) Is B Pharma equal to doctor?
+3) Is B Pharma equal to a doctor?

 No, B Pharma is not equal to being a doctor.
-A B Pharma degree qualifies one to work as a licensed pharmacist but does not allow independent medical practice like a doctor with an MBBS degree.
+A B Pharma degree qualifies one to work as a licensed pharmacist, but does not allow independent medical practice like a doctor with an MBBS degree.

 4) Which Pharmacy degree is the best?